Sd4Projects/MiniNetPad/README.md

   I have only test circuit python blink program using the mu-editor, a lot more testing is needed.

-There is 2 additional IO boards that plug into the expansion pins.
+There are 2 additional IO boards that plug into the expansion pins.

 Source files about the boards is in the ExpansionBoards diretory.